USonixGroup/.github/README.md

-# .github
-To customise the first page of the github page.
+This repo is built to customise the first page of the Group's github.